Can we recover an integral quadratic form by representing all its subforms?

 In this section, $F$ is a number field and $\ring$ is the ring of integers in $F$.
 All $\ring$-lattices are assumed to be nondegenerate and integral.

 \begin{prop} Let $L$ be an $\ring$-lattice.
 Suppose that $M$ is an $\ring$-lattice which represents all proper sublattices of $L$.
 Then $L$ is represented by the genus of $M$.
-If, in addition, $L$ and $M$ have the same rank, then $L$ represents $M$. \end{prop} \begin{proof} Since $M$ represents every proper sublattice of $L$, $F_\p M$ represents $F_\p L$ for all infinite primes $\p$ of $F$.
+If, in addition, $L$ and $M$ have the same rank, then $L$ is represented by $M$. \end{prop} \begin{proof} Since $M$ represents every proper sublattice of $L$, $F_\p M$ represents $F_\p L$ for all infinite primes $\p$ of $F$.
 Now, suppose that $\p$ is a finite prime of $F$.
-Let $L'$ be a sublattice of $L$ such that $L'_\qq = L_\qq$ for all finite primes $\qq \neq \p$.
-Then, $L'$ is represented by $M$, and hence $L_\qq = L'_\qq$ is represented by $M_\qq$ for all $\qq \neq \p$.
+Let $L'$ be a proper sublattice of $L$ such that $L'_\qq = L_\qq$ for all finite primes $\qq \neq \p$.
+Then, $L'$ is represented by $M$, and hence $L_\qq = L'_\qq$ is represented by $M_\qq$ for all $\qq \neq \p$; the existence of such $L'$ is an immediate consequence of \cite[81:14]{om}.
 Applying the same argument with a finite prime different from $\p$, we may conclude that $L_\p$ is represented by $M_\p$ as well.